wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whep:ext" as specified in {{urn-whep-subspace}}.

-In the first version of the WHEP specification, two optional extensions are defined, the server sent events and the layer selection.
+In the first version of the WHEP specification, two optional extensions are defined: the Server Sent Events and the Video Layer Selection.

 ### Server Sent Events extension